Radio Frequency Engineering & Communications Competition

 The Competition

-This national competition is open to undergraduates who are completing their major individual project (3rd or 4th year; 4th or 5th year in Scotland) in 2021/22, with a principal focus on RF engineering and communications.
-Entrants are required to submit to their university contact a summary of their project in the form of either an A1 printable poster, a video (via YouTube) or a report (no more than 1,500 words, including any references and footnotes).
-The summary should include:
+This national competition was open to undergraduates who were completing their major individual project (3rd or 4th year; 4th or 5th year in Scotland), with a principal focus on RF engineering and communications.
+Entrants were required to submit to their university contact a summary of their project in the form of either an A1 printable poster, a video (via YouTube) or a report (no more than 1,500 words, including any references and footnotes).
+Their summary must have included:

-Entries are submitted to the UKESF via the entrant’s university by Friday 17th June.
-Each university then submits their top three entries to the UKESF by the end of June.
-Winners are usually announced at an event in the autumn.
+Entries were submitted to the UKESF via the entrant’s university.
+Each university then submitted their top three entries to the UKESF, and winners were announced in the autumn.

 Prizes

-The overall winner will receive £1,000, with one runner-up receiving £500.
-Winners will be expected to help promote RF Engineering and Communications.
+The overall winner received £1,000, with one runner-up receiving £500.
+Winners were expected to help promote RF Engineering and Communications.

 Eligibility